splynx/docs/files/en/miscellaneous/console_commands/console_commands.md

 rsnapshot configtest
 ```

-If your file without error, you will receive a “Syntax OK” message.
+If your file saves without an error, you will receive a “Syntax OK” message.
 If you did not receive this message, you need to go back and fix the mistakes that it tells you about.

 First backup: